CoPO

 What happens after I register as a CoPO Juror?

 You will instantly have exclusive access to the Jury Assembly Room at courtofpublicopinion.com.
-From there, you will be able to manage your Juror profile, identify and Request to Serve on upcoming Juror panels, and perform all acts necessary for your jury service.
+From there, you will be able to manage your Juror profile, identify and request to serve on upcoming Juror panels, and perform all actions necessary for your Jury service.

 How do I get on a Jury pool?